opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

 27     In _Re A Debtor, No 991 of 1962_ [1963] 1 WLR 51, Lord Denning MR, in determining an application to set aside a statutory demand, opined that the counterclaim, set-off or cross demand of the debtor had to be “genuine”.
 Lord Denning expressly rejected the language of a “ _prima facie_ case” or a claim with a “reasonable probability of success”, stating that it sufficed if there was a “triable issue”.
 The standard of a genuine triable issue was also adopted in the English _Practice Note (Bankruptcy: Statutory Demand: Setting Aside)_ [1987] 1 WLR 119 which permitted the setting aside of statutory demands on grounds akin to those under the Bankruptcy Rules.

-28     The decision of Lord Denning MR was followed by this court in _Goh Chin Soon v OverseaChinese Banking Corp Ltd_ [2001] SGHC 17.
+28     The decision of Lord Denning MR was followed by this court in _Goh Chin Soon v OverseaChinese Banking Corp Ltd_ <span class="citation">[2001] SGHC 17</span>.
 Lee Seiu Kin JC (as he then was) stressed that the debtor’s claim had to be valid and _bona fide_ , spurious claims being insufficient to warrant the setting aside of a statutory demand.
-In addition, the value of the debtor’s counterclaim, set-off or cross demand also had to equal or exceed the debt in the statutory demand: see also _Goh Chin Soon v Vickers Capital Ltd_ [2001] 1 SLR 728.
+In addition, the value of the debtor’s counterclaim, set-off or cross demand also had to equal or exceed the debt in the statutory demand: see also _Goh Chin Soon v Vickers Capital Ltd_ <span class="citation">[2001] 1 SLR 728</span>.

 **The decision**